Peppa Pig World and Paultons Park review for families

 Are there any extra charges once I’m there?

 Of course, the Park is full of tempting places to grab lunch or a snack, but if you’re wanting to save some money there are so many areas to enjoy a picnic you’ve brought from home.
-As the car park isn’t a huge distance from the entrance you could even leave it in your car in a coolbox to collect half way through the day if you wanted (you just get a stamp on your way out for re-entry).
+As the car park isn’t a huge distance from the entrance you could even leave it in your car in a coolbox to collect halfway through the day if you wanted (you just get a stamp on your way out for re-entry).

 One thing that’s pretty tricky to avoid is the gift shop.
 There’s a decent size one in Peppa Pig World, but our two were so engrossed with the rides we managed to distract them away quite easily.

 However, the aptly named ‘Big Toy Shop’ at the entrance/exit of the main park is impossible to miss.
 With its rainbow entry arches – including a mini arch for little visitors – it certainly draws you in and once inside good luck trying to escape without parting with a bit of money!
 In fairness, prices are pretty much what you’d expect from a standard toy shop and there is something for all budgets, so it is possible to survive the gift shop without spending a fortune.
+We made sure to set a budget for each child before we stepped inside, which helped a lot.

 How long will you spend at Paultons Park?

 For toddlers and pre-schoolers, the most honest answer is that you can spend as much time there as your little ones allow – nap times often seem to cut the day short for the youngest visitors, rather than running out of things to do.
 We arrived first thing and crammed as much as we could into our day, but still didn’t have enough time to explore all the themed lands on offer.
 So it's definitely worth considering a short break package with a 2nd day included.
+If you’re just interested in enjoying Peppa Pig World, rather than the rest of the Park, we’d say it’s doable in a day, as long as you arrive when the Park opens and use the app to be savvy with queue times.

 Looking for more things to do nearby?
 Take a look at our roundup of the best family days out in the New Forest.